 The gift of prophecy is contained in all three lists, perhaps reflecting Paul’s view that we should be eager to prophesy (1 Cor.
 14:39), and teaching appears twice.
 So the total of 21 includes 18 unique gifts.
 The list in Romans 12 is attributed to the Father, the one in Ephesians 4 to the Son, and the one in 1 Corinthians 12 to the Holy Spirit.

 Our gifts were invested in us the moment we heard the Gospel of our salvation and believed it.
 Sadly, some believers are never told they have a spiritual gift and therefore don’t ever look for it.
 Others know about it but need some time to tune out the static of their secular lives sufficiently to hear the still small voice of the Holy Spirit within them.
 When they do, they realize He’s been there all along, waiting to activate the gift He’s given them and provide guidance on its use.

 Still, others come to the Lord at a point in life that makes them especially attuned to the Holy Spirit’s voice, and they immediately know, with a clarity they can’t explain, what their primary gift is and how they’re supposed to use it.
 For them, it’s like having a tiger by the tail as their lives are radically transformed, and they realize things will never again be the same as they were before.

 Depending on their gift they may start a Bible study or a prison ministry, visit the sick, or begin giving away their money.
 Often they do this to the utter amazement of friends and family, who marvel at the change in them.

-The only difference in these three groups is the length of time it takes to be transformed and renewed.
+The only difference between these three groups is the length of time it takes to be transformed and renewed.
 The Holy Spirit is the same for all of us.
-As Charles Stanley so aptly puts it, “It’s not how much of the Spirit is in you, it’s how much of you is on the Spirit.”
-Selah 04-03-20
+As Charles Stanley so aptly puts it, “It’s not how much of the Spirit is in you, it’s how much of you is in the Spirit.”